 “Stop Being Shy”

-One of the best ways to push a kid towards an anxiety disorder is to badger them about being shy and force them to say hello to people they feel uncomfortable with.
+One of the best ways to push a kid toward an anxiety disorder is to badger them about being shy and force them to say hello to people they feel uncomfortable with.
 And when the parental exhortation includes a command to hug, shake hands, or kiss, it’s essentially saying “your body and boundaries are meaningless and can be overridden by anyone with more authority than you.”
 Given the recent cultural moment of #metoo, maybe that’s not the best takeaway for shy kids.

 What helps shyness is practice, support, and preparation.
-Shy kids will do best if they know what’s about to happen and have practiced being forthcoming with a greeting, even if it is a high five rather than a handshake or a warm embrace.
+Shy kids will do best if they know what’s about to happen and have practiced being forthcoming with a greeting, even if it is a high-five rather than a handshake or a warm embrace.
 It also helps to manage the expectations of a visitor.

 “Go to Your Room”

 Time-out pros understand this discipline tactic is a measured response to antisocial behavior.
 A time-out gives kids a chance to reflect on their behavior when it’s administered with calm consideration and a talk about what happened and what could have been done differently.

 More importantly, time-outs are meant to increase pro-social behavior.
 So banishing a kid to their room is the last thing a parent would want to do.
 There’s no telling what might be going on in there, anyway.
 Book reading?
 Playing with toys?
 Whatever the kid is doing in their room, it’s most likely not considering their behavior.
 Better to keep them close and quiet than distant and private.